mtrpcic/WebIRC/README.markdown

 # To Do #
 * Add some form validation
 * Add support for web-based actions (/nick, /action, /me)
+* Automatically highlight hyperlinks in the chat panel
+* Add CSS to highlight your username, and when somebody explicitly messages you
 * Add support for multiple channels
+* Add support for 1 on 1 messaging
 * Add support for multiple clients attached to a single server

 # Disclaimer #